nablang/nablang/doc/nabla/basic-syntax.md

     yes
     '

 The spaces are significant.
-See custom-syntax.md for more ways to define string literals.
+See [Custom Syntax](custom-syntax.md) for more ways to define string literals.

 ## Ranges